Gender Discrimination, Harassment, Retaliation, and Title IX Policy

 Title IX Sexual Harassment Cases

 If the Title IX Coordinator determines that the report is alleging Title IX Sexual Harassment, they will address the alleged Title IX Sexual Harassment under the Title IX-specific procedures that apply to the Respondent.
-If the Respondent is a student, Faculty member or staff member, the Title IX Coordinator will address the matter through the student Title IX Hearing Process https://nunm.edu/about/title-ix/ If the Respondent is neither student, faculty, nor staff, the Title IX Coordinator will assist the Complainant in accessing whatever procedures are available (including procedures outside NUNM) to address the matter.
+If the Respondent is a student, faculty member, or staff member, the Title IX Coordinator will address the matter through the student Title IX Hearing Process Title IX Hearing Process.
+If the Respondent is neither a student, faculty, nor staff, the Title IX Coordinator will assist the Complainant in accessing whatever procedures are available (including procedures outside NUNM) to address the matter.

 All Other Cases

-If the matter alleged does not involve Title IX Sexual Harassment, then NUNM will address it through its ordinary procedures that govern cases of discrimination, harassment, and retaliation.
-If the Respondent is a student, the Title IX Coordinator will refer the matter for resolution through the Student Code of Conduct https://studentservices.nunm.edu/files/Student-Handbook.pdf If the Respondent is an employee, the Title IX Coordinator will refer the matter to Human Resources for resolution through its grievance procedures https://intranet.nunm.edu/employee-faculty-handbooks/ If the Respondent is neither student, faculty, nor staff, the Title IX Coordinator will assist the Complainant in accessing whatever procedures are available (including procedures outside NUNM) to address the matter.
+If the matter alleged does not involve Title IX Sexual Harassment, NUNM will address it through its ordinary procedures that govern cases of discrimination, harassment, and retaliation.
+If the Respondent is a student, the Title IX Coordinator will refer the matter for resolution through the Student Code of Conduct Student Handbook.
+If the Respondent is an employee, the Title IX Coordinator will refer the matter to Human Resources for resolution through its grievance procedures Employee Handbook.
+If the Respondent is neither student, faculty, nor staff, the Title IX Coordinator will assist the Complainant in accessing whatever procedures are available, including procedures outside of NUNM, to address the matter.

 13.6 Title IX Sexual Harassment Procedures

-This is a summary of NUNM’s Title IX Hearing Process that applies to student Respondents https://nunm.edu/about/title-ix/ For further detail, please consult the full process.
+This section provides a summary of NUNM’s Title IX Hearing Process applicable to student Respondents.
+For further detail, please consult the full Title IX process.

 Supportive and Remedial Response

-In some cases, a Complainant may prefer not to have a formal process, but to receive supportive measures from NUNM and remedies to assist them in continuing to access NUNM’s education programs and services.
-NUNM will provide supportive measures and remedies when requested.
-NUNM will honor a Complainant’s wishes concerning a formal investigation whenever possible, given the Title IX Coordinator’s assessment of the safety needs of the community.
-In some cases, a Title IX Coordinator may need to file a complaint on behalf of the institution to ensure that the community’s needs are addressed.
+In some cases, a Complainant may prefer not to engage in a formal process, but instead receive supportive measures from NUNM and remedies to assist them in continuing to access NUNM’s educational programs and services.
+NUNM will provide supportive measures and remedies upon request.
+NUNM will honor a Complainant’s preference regarding a formal investigation whenever possible, considering the Title IX Coordinator’s assessment of community safety.
+In some instances, the Title IX Coordinator may file a complaint on behalf of the institution to ensure the safety of the community.

 Informal Resolution

-If the Title IX Coordinator deems an informal resolution appropriate, they will offer the parties the opportunity to pursue such a resolution.
-Informal resolution is always voluntary, and either party may elect to terminate it at any time and pursue a formal grievance process.
+If deemed appropriate by the Title IX Coordinator, the parties may be offered the opportunity to pursue informal resolution.
+Participation in this process is voluntary, and either party may choose to terminate it at any time and pursue the formal grievance process.

 13.7 Prevention Education

-The Office of Student Life, the Counseling Center and the Office of Safety and Security conduct campus safety programming.
-This programming is designed to inform and educate the campus of various ways to avoid, interrupt and address safety issues on campus, including bystander intervention, reporting of violent crimes, and a description of personal safety measures.
-The campus safety programming addresses issues, prevention of, and training related to domestic violence, sexual assault dating violence and stalking, as required by Title IX laws and the Campus SaVE (Sexual Violence Elimination) Act.
-The educational outcome of the events is an understanding of how to prevent these issues from occurring, how to intervene if you witness an event occurring, and information as to how to reduce and recognize signs of violence.
-These presentations occur annually and are open to all community members.
+The Office of Student Life and the Office of Safety and Security offer campus safety programs designed to inform and educate the community on preventing, interrupting, and addressing safety issues.
+These programs include bystander intervention training, reporting violent crimes, and offering personal safety measures.
+The programming also addresses the prevention of domestic violence, sexual assault, dating violence, and stalking, in compliance with Title IX laws and the Campus SaVE (Sexual Violence Elimination) Act.
+The objective of these programs is to equip the NUNM community with the knowledge to prevent violence, how to intervene during incidents, and recognize early signs of violence.
+These presentations occur annually and are open to all members of the campus.

 13.8 Training of Title IX Personnel